koltyakov/sp-metadata/README.md

 The project should not be treated as documentation as EDMX doesn't provide the corresponding level of details, e.g you can't know GET or POST should be used for a method.
 And I also do not map everything from EDMX models to `.md`s, it's mostly flat entities and presence comparison within the versions.

-## APIs drill-down entry point
+## Where to start

-Check out [REST APIs Namespaces](./docs/Namespaces.md) availability then drill-down to a specific API.
+Check out 👉 [REST APIs Namespaces](./docs/Namespaces.md) 👈 availability then drill-down to a specific API.

 ## Similar projects